robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

-Suite related variables `${SUITE SOURCE}`, `${SUITE NAME}`, `${SUITE DOCUMENTATION}` and `&{SUITE METADATA}` are available already when test libraries and variable files are imported, except to Robot Framework 2.8 and 2.8.1 where this support was broken.
+Suite related variables `${SUITE SOURCE}`, `${SUITE NAME}`, `${SUITE DOCUMENTATION}` and `&{SUITE METADATA}` are available already when test libraries and variable files are imported.
 Possible variables in these automatic variables are not yet resolved at the import time, though.